cimryan/teslausb/README.md

       psk="PASSWORD"
     }
     ```
-1. Press Control-O then Contr-X to save the file and exit nano.
+1. Press Control-O, Enter to save the file.
+1. Press Control-X to return to the command line.
 1. Configure the wifi to ensure that your Pi has access to your network.
-Note that this command differs from what's described in the video for how to set up the pi without a monitor using Windows.
     ```
     wpa_cli -i wlan0 reconfigure
     ```